-TO: MIT Biology Majors

-FROM: H. Robert Horvitz, Professor of Biology
+TO: MIT Biology Majors FROM: H. Robert Horvitz, Professor of Biology DATE: August 21, 2023

-DATE: January 21, 2022

-I am writing to inform you of an exciting offering from the Department of Biology for the Spring 2022 semester: a set of 4 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
+I am writing to inform you of an exciting offering from the Department of Biology for the 2023-2024 academic year: a set of 7 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
 A complete listing of the courses, instructors, and brief course descriptions is enclosed.
-The topics are highly varied and encompass areas of genetics, genomics, biochemistry, molecular biology, cell biology, developmental biology, evolutionary biology, bioengineering, drug discovery, aging and human disease.
+The topics are highly varied and encompass areas of genetics, biochemistry, molecular biology, cell biology, developmental biology, microbiology, immunology, cancer biology, neurobiology, plant biology, pharmacology, stem cells, regeneration, bioengineering, computational modeling of biological processes, drug and vaccine discovery and development, gene therapy, and human disease.
 A student can take any number of these courses.
 The courses, which generally involve four to eight students, are for 6 units, graded pass/fail, and meet two hours each week.
 The focus is on reading and discussing the primary research literature.
 Most courses have one short written assignment and one oral presentation.
 Some include field trips (possibly remote this year) to MIT research laboratories or to companies using technologies discussed in the courses.
 The level of each course will be tailored to the students who enroll.
 Because of the small size of these courses, we expect students not to drop these courses once they have begun.